aldipiroli/poetry_classifier/README.md

 # Poetry Classification

-AI that can distinguish a line of poetry from two poets.
+Classifier trained to distinguish a line of poetry from two poets.

 It uses:
 * Embeddings